brunialti/MENWIZ/README.txt

 - Quick tour user manual

 WHAT IS NEW IN THE LATEST VERSION
-Latest version: V 1.1.0 (December 17 2012):
+Latest version: V 1.2.0 (December 26 2012):

-- collapsed menu behaviour (a compact way to display menus)
-- reduced footprint: until you do not use sprintf, the library can save 1.5kbyte
-- changed addUsrMenu call interface
+- Solved few bug occourring when a root menu is declared as collapsed menu in ver 1.1.0 .
+- It is now  possible to disable button.h support in order to save space.
+- New behaviours added:  MW_MENU_INDEX (applies to menwiz objects).
+- The getVer() function is now declared as #define pseudofunction, outside menwiz class.

 KNOWN LIMITATIONS AND BUGS